facebook/react/docs/docs/reference-test-renderer.md

 testInstance.instance
 ```

-`instance` is a component instance of the testInstance.
+The component instance corresponding to this test instance.
+It is only available for class components, as functional components don't have instances.
+It matches the `this` value inside the given component.

 ### `testInstance.type`